BP boss vows to ‘reset’ strategy after annual profits slump

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-BP’s boss has pledged to “fundamentally reset” the firm’s strategy as annual profits slumped by more than a third and as the oil giant faces pressure from an activist investor.
+BP’s boss has pledged to “fundamentally reset” the firm’s strategy amid wide-ranging expectations that it will scale back its renewables projects, as annual profits slumped by more than a third.

 The FTSE 100 firm reported a 36% drop in underlying replacement cost profits – the company’s preferred earnings measure – to 8.92 billion dollars (£7.22 billion) in 2024 from 13.84 billion dollars (£11.21 billion) in 2023.